Jannik2099/gentoo-pinebookpro/README.md

 Chroot into the tarball as explained in the Handbook - https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Base#Copy_DNS_info
 Execute the script prepare.sh - it is recommended to not change the default options unless you really know what this will do, and what will break if you do.

+This script doesn't ship with a bootloader or similar, please consult README.md in the boot directory

 From there on, do the usual tarball installation following the Gentoo Handbook.
 Use `sys-kernel/pinebookpro-manjaro-sources` as the kernel